sigoden/aichat/README.md

 ## Defining Roles

 The `roles.yaml` file allows you to define a variety of roles, each with its own unique prompt and behavior.
 This enables the LLM to adapt to specific tasks and provide tailored responses.

-> 💡 Obtain the path to `roles.yaml` by running the command `aichat --info` or using the `.info` command within the REPL environment.

 We can define a role like this: